Naveen66n/Project-Simplified-EDA/README.md

-🤖 Unlocking the Power of Data Science 🤖

 Did you know that 80% of a Data Scientist's time is spent on preparing and cleaning data, not building models?

 Surprising, right?
 But here’s the kicker — this foundational work is what truly drives impactful insights!